HMA Review: Quick Expert Summary

 HMA VPN has a clear no-logs policy — it doesn’t log your IP address, online traffic (visited sites and downloaded files), bandwidth, and timestamps.
 HMA VPN only logs your email address for communication purposes.

 HMA VPN is headquartered in the UK, which is part of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data).
 But HMA VPN’s no-logs policy has been independently audited and verified by cybersecurity company VerSprite — so even if UK authorities requested user data, HMA VPN wouldn’t have anything to hand over.
-But I’d like to see HMA VPN publish the results of the audit for full transparency (like ExpressVPN, Proton VPN, and TunnelBear).
+Still, I’d like to see HMA VPN publish the results of the audit for full transparency (like ExpressVPN, Proton VPN, and TunnelBear).

 Overall, HMA VPN has a transparent and straightforward no-logs policy that has been independently audited and confirmed (but the audit results are not public).